kinoute/hivacruz-sublime-theme/README.md

 There are two ways of using it:

 * Use it with your own theme or the built-in themes of Sublime Text ;
-* Use it with the [Material Theme](https://github.com/equinusocio/material-theme) and the "Palenight" sub-theme (see above, recommended).
+* Use it with the [Material Theme](https://github.com/equinusocio/material-theme) and the "Palenight" sub-theme (recommended).

 I'm using the **Roboto Mono Medium** font in my screenshots.
 On macOS, you can install it with Homebrew like this: